Skip to main content

 Configure what data to send:

-• Query Parameters - URL parameters (for GET requests)
+• Query Parameters: URL query string parameters

-• Headers - Custom HTTP headers
+• Headers: Custom HTTP headers

 Response Handling

-• Response Path - Extract specific data from the response
+• Response Path: Extract specific data from the response

 Connections